Cloning a Virtual Machine DB System

 - Database name: The name for the database.
 The database name must begin with an alphabetic character and can contain a maximum of eight alphanumeric characters.
 Special characters are not permitted.
 You can use the same database name that is used in the source DB system.

 Password: A strong password for the SYS user.
-The password must be 9 to 30 characters and contain at least two uppercase, two lowercase, two numeric, and two special characters.
+The password must be from 9 to 30 characters and contain at least two of each of the following types of characters: uppercase, lowercase, numeric, and special.
 The special characters must be _, #, or -.
 The password must not contain the username (SYS or SYSTEM) or the word "oracle" either in forward or reversed order and regardless of casing.
-The password will be used for the SYS and SYSTEM administrator accounts.
+The password is used for the SYS and SYSTEM administrator accounts.

 Important: The TDE wallet password is inherited from the source DB system.

-Clicking Show Advanced Options allows you to configure the following:
+Clicking Show Advanced Options allows you to configure the following for single-instance DB systems:

 - Tags: If you have permissions to create a resource, then you also have permissions to apply free-form tags to that resource.
 To apply a defined tag, you must have permissions to use the tag namespace.
 For more information about tagging, see Resource Tags.
-If you are not sure if you should apply tags, then skip this option (you can apply tags later) or ask your administrator.
+If you are not sure whether to apply tags, skip this option (you can apply tags later) or ask your administrator.

 - Click Clone DB System.